Estrogen is a BIG word in women’s health.

 👉 Remember with estrogen, you want to “use it and then dump it” correctly through safe metabolic pathways.

-👉 Again, we emphasis this ALL犀利士
+👉 Again, we emphasis this ALL犀利士.
+THE.
+TIME.

 Starting with foundational health such as eating, sleeping, managing stress and smart movement is crucial to healthy hormones.
 You want your body to use estrogen and then dump it.
 All the fancy supplements in the world will not work if you are not focusing on your FPH (FOUR PILLARS of HEALTH) especially gut health.
 You will forever chase hormonal health.